Wreaths are one of the undisputed essentials of Christmas decorating.

 - A Christmas ornament of your choice (not in the photo as I decided to add it at a later stage).

-As I wanted my wreath to be bigger than the skewers, I glued together two of them to create a longer side for my triangle.
-This step also came in handy for another reason.
-By gluing the flat tips of the skewers together, I ended up with a stick with both ends pointed (much better to achieve a clean final look!)
+As I wanted my wreath to be bigger than the size of one skewer, I glued together two of them for each side of the triangle.
+By gluing the flat tips of the skewers together, I ended up with all-pointed tips in my skewers (much better!)

 This step is optional though and you can totally omit it if your sticks are long enough for the wreath you want to obtain.